oliyan/js/jscourse.md

 ## Constructor Function.
 1. Constructor Functions are defined as PascalNotation()
-2. Whereas, Factory Functions are defined as camelNotation()
+2. Constructors provide a blueprint for creating multiple objects with the same structure and behavior, promoting code reuse and encapsulation.
+3. It is invoked with a new keyword.
+4. Inside the constructor function, `this` refers to the newly created object, allowing properties and methods to be assigned to it.

 ```Javascript
 function Circle(radius) {